Professional Footballers' Association

-The Professional Footballers' Association (PFA) is the trade union for professional association footballers in England and Wales.
-Founded in 1907, it is the world's oldest professional sport trade union, and has over 5,000 members.
+The Professional Footballers' Association (PFA) is the trade union for professional footballers in England and Wales.

-The aims of the PFA are to protect, improve and negotiate the conditions, rights and status of all professional players by collective bargaining agreements.

-The PFA is affiliated with the Professional Footballers' Association Scotland.
-The Northern Ireland PFA disbanded in 1995.

-Following internal and external criticism, the PFA committed to reform and modernise, adopting new governance rules in 2020 and a new chief executive in 2021, but later that year sparked protest when it decided not to publish an independent review.
+Founded in 1907, it is the world's oldest professional sports trade union, with approximately 5,000 current members each season, including players from the Premier League, EFL and Women's Super League.
+Nearly 50,000 former members retain access to services and benefits including education grants, coaching courses and wellbeing support.

+The PFA actively supports players with legal assistance, representation on contractual and disciplinary matters, and offers personal and professional development opportunities.
+The union also provides extensive mental and physical wellbeing support, and is committed to advocating for player rights at national and international levels.
+This includes taking legal action on issues such as player workload and pushing for equal representation and conditions in women's football.

+Current initiatives include the PFA Business School, which provides leadership training for players, and exclusive UEFA coaching programmes.
+The union also prioritises brain health through research and direct support for members dealing with neurodegenerative diseases.
+Additionally, it runs rehabilitation programmes for injured players, pre-season camps for out-of-contract members, and ongoing aftercare support for former professionals transitioning into life after football.

+The current CEO of the PFA is Maheta Molango, who took over in 2021, and the Players' Board, led by Leyton Orient's Omar Beckles., represents member interests.
+The PFA's leadership team is supported by an Operational Board of non-executive directors, which oversees governance.

 History

 The Players' Union

 The PFA was formed on 2 December 1907 as the Association Football Players' and Trainers' Union (AFPTU; commonly referred to at the time as the Players' Union).
 On that date, Charlie Roberts and Billy Meredith (who had been involved in the AFU), both of Manchester United, convened the Players' Union at Manchester's Imperial Hotel.

 This was the second attempt to organise a union of professional footballers in England, after the Association Footballers' Union (the "AFU"), formed in 1898, had been dissolved in 1901.
 The AFU had failed in its objectives of bringing about a relaxation of the restrictions on the movement of players from one club to another in the Football League and preventing the introduction of a maximum wage of £4 per week for players in the Football League.

 Like the AFU before it, the Players' Union intended to challenge the maximum wage and the restriction on transfers, in the form of the "retain and transfer" system.